Step 1: Get to Know SAA

 While SAA is currently operating in distance learning model, prospective students will experience our community through a series of virtual visits.
 Applicants will be invited to join a live class and connect virtually with students and teachers.

 Step 7: Meet for Parent Interview

 A parent interview is required as a part of the admissions process.
 The purpose of this meeting is to help us better understand your child, and help you better understand Science & Arts Academy, so that we work together to determine if SAA is the best match for your child’s education.
-Parent interviews are typically scheduled on the same day as the child’s Shadow Visit, but can be scheduled at other times as requested.
+While SAA is operating in a distance learning model, all parent interviews will be conducted through a virtual format.

 Step 8: Await Admissions Decision

 Our admissions team thoroughly reviews all applications and gives careful consideration to every applicant.
 We do not discriminate on the basis of race, sex, color, ethnicity, sexual identity, age, religion or any other characteristic protected under applicable federal, state or local law in the administration of educational policies, scholarships, or any other school program.
-The first round of admissions decisions for 2020-21 applicants will be sent via email on March 6, and will continue as space remains available.
+Admissions decisions will be communicated approximately one to two weeks after the completion of the entire application process.
 If a need based scholarship application was submitted, notification of award decision will be included in the contract.
 A signed contract, deposit, and new family fee are due 10 days after the contract is generated to secure the enrollment spot.